tum-ens/campus/doc/Tab_RES.rst

 case here, however, is a flexible orperation and the default value in this column is *nan* accordingly.

-The all other inputs are to be specified in the window in the lower section of the process window.
+All the other inputs are to be specified in the window in the lower section of the process window.
 The parameters there are the following:

 * **Installed capacity (MW)** gives the capacity of the process that is already